Re: My first Top Bar hive in North Pole Alaska! could use some advice.

 Hey Chris, I finally found your thread with pics.
 Nice job.
 I was going to say that it looked like the feeder was a bit away from the cluster.
 When they get cold they can't move freely since they must cluster for warmth.
 It looked like the space was fairly large for their start.
 I would expect that you should move the slider up to make their space smaller in the beginning, to make it a smaller space to have to heat.
 I think somebody needs to come up with a bottle feeder design for a top bar hive, that allows the bottle to be in the space with the bees, so that it would be kept warm.
 Or perhaps a design that at least the syrup came into the heated chamber via a tube from the bottle, so that a portion of the syrup could be warmed by the bees.
 In either case, having the feed only an inch away from the clustering bees, would be ideal.

-Beekeeping 12 yrs, 2 recent - 10 Hives - 6a - Engineering Solutions against Winter Losses! - WARMBEES.COM
+Beekeeping 13 yrs, 10 Hives - 6a - Engineering Solutions for Honeybee Survival! - WARMBEES.COM